mikenitres/toastmasters-timer/README.md

 [![Bun](https://img.shields.io/badge/Bun-000?logo=bun&logoColor=fff)](https://bun.sh)

 A professional timing tool for Toastmasters meetings with dual-screen functionality - perfect for both physical and virtual meetings.

 _I recommended using a desktop or laptop for ease of use._
-_Also, it is usable but I am still planning to add some styling for the control panel_
+_Also, it is usable but I am still planning to add some styling for the main page_

 ## Features

 - **Dual-screen workflow**:
-  - **Control Panel**: Set custom timing thresholds
+  - **Main Page**: Set custom timing thresholds
   - **Present View**: Clean, full-screen color display
 - **Customizable thresholds**:
   - 🟢 Green (Qualified)